 Traditional software organizations treat the roles and responsibilities of engineering and quality assurance personnel differently.
-Allspaw and Hammond (2009) dispute this approach because this encourages throwing code over the wall, and assuming someone else will handle it.
-Instead, they recommend a combined engineering solution where an individual team owns the entire lifecycle of the feature.
+Allspaw and Hammond (2009) dispute this approach because this encourages throwing code over the wall and assuming someone else will handle it.
+Instead, they recommend a combined engineering solution where an individual team owns the entire feature lifecycle.
 Since responsibility resides on the team, there is more comradery around delivering a quality solution and involving everyone in decisions.
 Dai Zovi (2019) asks why the same unification does not happen with security engineering?
 Stating that companies like Square have been highly successful at creating a cultural shift that causes communication to freely flows between roles.
-This approach makes sense as these personal connections, encourage engineers to raise questions early, and seek confirmation on solutions.
+This approach makes sense as these personal connections encourage engineers to raise questions early and seek confirmation on solutions.
 Reciprocally security team members that actively participate in the engineering cycle know what changes are coming and how to prepare for them.
 Alternatively, waiting until release sign-off to raise issues turns technical discussions into political battles that no one wins.

 It can also be critical for success that teams understand the impact of a specific defect in the context of the broader product.
-Moss (2019) describes how Chinese software companies are concerned about distributed denial of service (DDoS) attacks more than identity theft because farms sell their identity for 3,000 yen.
-While both scenarios are concerning, it needs to be the decision of the business what risks are acceptable (Krebs, 2019).
-If the security team communicates the risks, and the business is unwilling or unable to remediate the issue, there is little value in continuing the fight.
-Instead, the focus should transition towards mitigations and reducing the blast radius.
-Hunt (2019) provides an example where aspects of an electric vehicle could are remotely controllable through a mobile app, using the Vehicle Identification Number (VIN) as the password.
+Moss (2019) describes how Chinese software companies are more concerned about distributed denial of service (DDoS) attacks than identity theft because farms sell their identity for 3,000 yen.
+While both scenarios are concerning, it needs to be the business's decision what risks are acceptable (Krebs, 2019).
+Suppose the security team communicates the risks and the company is unwilling or unable to remediate the issue.
+In that case, there is little value in continuing the fight.
+Instead, the focus should transition toward mitigations and reducing the blast radius.
+Hunt (2019) provides an example of an electric vehicle being remotely controllable through a mobile app, using the Vehicle Identification Number (VIN) as the password.
 In this scenario, the impact was critical; however, fully mitigating the issue would be prohibitively expensive.
-The vehicle manufacture could begin with disabling features, with security and privacy implications like GPS tracking, remote start, and remote unlock.
+The vehicle manufacturer could begin with disabling features with security and privacy implications like GPS tracking, remote start, and remote unlock.
 Next, an authentication service could associate a username and password with the VIN to control API access.
 Additional aspects of the solution would need to be flushed out, but at least provides options for the business to evaluate and prioritize.

 References